 - Boxes have themes (e.g., The Knights of the Hound Table, Paradise Unleashed, and Age of the Furaoh)

 - $45 per box for month-to-month plan

 - Extra Toy Club can be added on to get a third toy in every box for $9/month

 Plans automatically renew.

-- BarkBox: Our readers get a FREE box with any new BarkBox subscription.
-Click here to take advantage of this offer.
+- BarkBox: Our readers can receive a free month of BarkBox.
+Click here to take advantage of this offer (no discount code needed).

-- Super Chewer: Subscribe to Super Chewer today and receive a FREE Benebone toy.
+- Super Chewer: Subscribe to Super Chewer today and receive a free splash pad.
 Click here to take advantage of this offer.

 Molly was chewing the toys in the beginning, the customer service team gets an amazing review from me moving her to a super chewer and fixing the problem!
 She got replacement toys, and now she gets only toys in her box monthly!
 Molly looks forward to the mailman to bring her bark box monthly???
 They get 5 stars from us!! – Gayle, Consumer Affairs 6/14/2019